 Types of Peel and Stick Tiles

-I actually love the individual tiles because you can develop your own patterns.
-We have a guide to Subway tile patterns for kitchens and bathrooms for inspiration.
+Check our guide to Subway tile patterns for kitchens and bathrooms for more inspiration.

 Here are a few of our favorites: